sap-tutorials/btp-dev-guidance/tutorials/remote-service-extend-cf/remote-service-extend-cf.md

         ....
     ```

 3. Add some additional libraries to the **package.json** file for the communication with external systems.
-In the terminal, go to the project's root folder of the Incident Management application and run the following command:
+In the terminal, go to the **incident-management** root folder of your project and run the following command:

     ```bash
     npm add @sap-cloud-sdk/http-client@3.x @sap-cloud-sdk/util@3.x @sap-cloud-sdk/connectivity@3.x @sap-cloud-sdk/resilience@3.x
     ```

-4. Import the Business Partner API to your project.
+4. Import the Business Partner API to your project:

     1. In the project explorer, right-click on the project's root folder and choose **Upload...**
     2. Select the **API_BUSINESS_PARTNER.edmx** file and upload it to your project folder.